Provincially and territorially funded psychotherapy

-A 2015 article in the Globe and Mail called the case for publicly funded therapy says, “Research has found that psychotherapy is as effective as medication—and in some cases works better.
+A 2015 article in the Globe and Mail made the case for publicly funded therapy, stating “Research has found that psychotherapy is as effective as medication—and in some cases works better.
 It also often does a better job of preventing or forestalling relapse, reducing doctor’s appointments and emergency-room visits, and making it more cost-effective in the long run.”

 We also know that a good relationship between health care clients and practitioners plays an important role in recovery from mental illness.
 According to the Centre for Addiction and Mental Health (CAMH), that relationship accounts for 30 percent of the process.
 A CAMH document says that “the warmth, empathy, caring and non-judgmental attitude that the counsellor brings to the relationship with a client” is critical.

 We can lobby to expand health benefits for workers so that they cover psychotherapy.
-But most health plans cover only a very limited number of sessions or have very limited fee coverage.
+However, most health plans cover only a very limited number of sessions or have limited fee coverage.
 Even expanded benefits are unlikely to dramatically increase that.
-We need to lobby for access to therapy for all.
+To ensure true access, we need to lobby for access to therapy for all.

 Mental health and mental illness are complicated.
 Drugs can have a role to play, and so can therapy.
 Canadians spend about a billion dollars a year on private psychologists, with nearly a third of that being paid for out of pocket.
 Therapy is an important treatment for improving and maintaining good mental health, and it should not be available only to those with generous health plans or those who can afford to pay for it.